Rickycg21/MARP.Guide.Chatbot.Y3/docs/test-catalogue.md

 [3] General Regulations for Assessment & Award (p.8)

 **Coverage & correctness:**
-The answer correctly identifies the Student Casework Review Process and departmental role in penalties, with citations covering changes, study regulations, and sanctions.
+The answer correctly identifies the Student Casework Review Process and departmental role in penalties, with citations covering changes, study regulations, and sanctions, with only a small inconsistency in the page numbering (p.0), due to the source lacking a title page like other MARP PDFs.

 ---